cdcabrera/curiosity-frontend/guidelines/README.md

 ## Overview

-This directory contains development and workflow guidelines for the Curiosity Frontend project.
-These guidelines help ensure consistent implementation patterns, proper code organization, and streamlined development processes.
+This directory contains agent development and workflow guidelines for the Curiosity Frontend project.
+These guidelines help ensure consistent agent implementation patterns, proper code organization, and streamlined development processes.

 ## User Guide

 ### Development Guidelines

-The guidelines in this directory provide structured approaches for common development tasks in the Curiosity Frontend project:
+The agent guidelines in this directory provide structured approaches for common development tasks in the Curiosity Frontend project:

 - **Product Configuration**: Step-by-step processes for adding new product variants (PAYG, on-demand, and annual subscriptions)
 - **Code Standards**: Consistent patterns for file naming, localization, and testing